Ahmad Vaezi

 Ahmad Vaezi (احمد واعظی; born 1963) is an Iranian philosopher, scholar and clergyman.
-As of 2023, he is the chief of Islamic propagation office of the Center for the Islamic Iranian Model of Progress in Qom.
+As of 2011 he has been the chief of Islamic propagation office of Qom Seminary and since 2021 a member of the Supreme Council of Cultural Revolution.
+He's also a member of the supreme council of the Center for the Islamic Iranian Model of Progress in Qom, associate member of Academy of Sciences of Iran, board of trustees member of Islamic Development Organization, Supreme Leader of Iran's appointee to the Islamic Association of Iranian Students in Europe.

 Early life and education

 Ahmad Vaezi was born in Rey, Iran, in 1963.
 He entered Qom seminary in 1982 and studied preliminary courses in religious sciences in 1986.
 He then took courses in Islamic jurisprudence, including the classes of scholars such as Ayatollah Hossein Vahid Khorasani, Shiekh Jawad Tabrizi, Seyed Kazem Haeri, and Sadeq Larijani.
 Mastering Philosophy under Ayatollah Abdollah Javadi-Amoli, Mohammad-Taqi Mesbah-Yazdi and H. Fayazi, he then started his professional studies in Western Philosophy and Modern Transmitted Sciences.

 Career

+Academics

 He has been a university lecturer since 1987 and has taught in many Iranian and International universities.
-In 2001 he moved to the United Kingdom to teach at Cambridge University, and at the Islamic College and London Seminary.
-His major research interests are Modern Transmitted Sciences and Western Philosophy and, since 2006, he has focused on Hermeneutics and Political Thought.
+In 2001, he moved to the United Kingdom to teach at Cambridge University, and at The Islamic College and London Seminary.
+His major research interests are Modern Transmitted Sciences and Western Philosophy and, since 2006, he has focused on hermeneutics and political thought.